aneldev/dyna-ts-module-boilerplate/README.md

 # Develop

 Development is based on [Jest](https://facebook.github.io/jest) tests.
-After creating something in the `src`, create a Jest test like the [main.test.ts](tests/scripts/main.test.ts) and run or debug it.
+After creating something in the `src`, create a Jest test like the [main.test.ts](tests/ui/main.test.ts) and run or debug it.

 **Steps:**

-1. Write your Jest tests under the `/test` folder or elsewhere.
+1. Write your Jest tests anywhere under the `./src`.
 2. **Important** Place a `debugger;` statement somewhere; otherwise, the debug runtime won’t stop.
 3. Run `pnpm test-debug <name of the test file>`.
 4. Open [chrome://inspect/#devices](chrome://inspect/#devices).